Old Craven Park: History

-New owners

 With the greyhound racing boom underway a new company called Hull (Craven Park) Stadium Ltd bought the stadium from Hull Kingston Rovers in 1938.
 The rugby team secured a 21-year lease in the £10,750 sale.
 The track raced under National Greyhound Racing Club (NGRC) rules and the circuit was described as a handy sized track with a circumference of 407 yards with good length straights and with starting boxed that are set back to take full advantage of the length of the straight.
 Banking was 1 in 12 and an 'Inside Sumner' hare was used.
 Distances of 292, 496 & 698 yards made up the races and the stadium kennels charged owners one guinea per week, an agreement that included veterinary attention.

 Facilities included three covered enclosures; the large home straight enclosure offered two clubs, the Silver Ring Club and the Stadium Club.
 The Supporters Club was to be found within the back straight covered stand whilst the totalisator and racing office was situated between the third and fourth bends.
 Distances changed to 500 and 700 yards by 1946.

-History

 Business exceeded the much larger Boulevard venue and Craven Park managed to pass the £1 million mark in 1946 in regards to tote turnover.

 The stadium opened a restaurant and four buffet bars for the public with racing held on Thursday and Saturday nights during the 1950s and 1960s and in 1975 the stadium was bought back by Hull Kingston Rovers.
 As the 1970s progressed Mr V Holland was brought in as the new Racing Manager and Roy Thickett became replacing the retiring Arthur Rising.
 Popular events at the track included the Hair Belle Trophy, Art Wells Stakes, Charles Key Memorial Stakes and the Jack Lawlor Trophy.
 The track trainers were Jack King and Sylvia Cooke and they were joined by Ray Jones and John Tollafield.
 The last meeting was held during March 1989.